adasegroup/NEUROML2021/README.md

     3) Clone repository to your local machine
     4) Run docker locally and ensure it working with command `docker run hello-world`
     5) In terminal: `cd NEUROML2021/seminar2`
-    6) Type command `docker build -t neuroml/seminar2:0.0.1` and wait for successfull build
+    6) Type command `docker build . -t neuroml/seminar2:0.0.1` and wait for successfull build (the dot . is importaint)
     7) Run `docker run --rm -it -v /directory/to/downloaded/data:/workspace/data -p 8080:8080 neuroml/seminar2:0.0.1`
     `/directory/to/downloaded/data` from 2) (for Windows mount point will begin with -v C:/path/to/dir)
     8) Open browser (preferebly Chrome) -> localhost:8080